Things To Know Before You Come

-Pet owners are responsible for disposing of pet waste in a trash can.
+Pet owners are responsible for picking up pet waste and disposing of it at home.

 Pets should not be left unattended.
 Summer sunshine poses a threat to pets left in vehicles.
 On a bright, sunny day, even in temperatures as low as 60° F, temperatures inside a vehicle can reach dangerous levels.
 On an 85-degree day, the temperature inside a car-even with the windows cracked-can reach over 100 degrees within 10 minutes.

 Choose clothing appropriate for the weather and activity you have chosen and bring enough water.
 Occasionally water fountains and restrooms may not work.